matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Units.md

 #_API Methods_

 ##`POST`**/getUnits**
-Returns all assets for the specified company code and the current date.
+Evaluates the locale of the session and returns the corresponding units supported by the ERP system and their descriptions.

 ## Inbound data